-- 4.1 PLAN REQUIREMENTS Plans shall be provided to demonstrate compliance with all codes and other regulations governing water availability and emergency access for new structures at public schools.
-In addition, changes to existing structures or sites shall be reviewed by the OCFA to ensure that the modifications do not affect water availability or access. - 4.1.1 Scope The scope of work shall be clearly indicated on the plan.
-Include a copy of the most recently approved site plan with your submittal, if available, to facilitate review and approval. - 4.1.2 Building data and Plan Notes Information related to the building's location, use and construction shall be clearly indicated on the plan.
-Please see OCFA Cover Sheet for Fire Master Plans for information required. - 4.1.3 Water availability A Water Availability Form or equivalent data from a water purveyor or third party shall accompany all fire master plan submittals for projects where a new permanent building or long-term portable is added or where modification to an existing building increases the floor area of the structure.
+- D. Plan Notes Include the notes at the bottom of Attachment 1. - E. Water Availability A Water Availability Form or equivalent data from a water purveyor or third party shall accompany all fire master plan submittals for projects where a new permanent building or long-term portable is added or where modification to an existing building increases the floor area of the structure.
 Water data may be requested by the OCFA for other conditions as necessary to ensure adequate fire protection for a particular site.
 In addition, DSA may require evidence of current water availability per DSA Policy PL 09-01.
-Contact the local water agency for instructions and requirements for flow testing in their jurisdiction. - 4.1.4 Completeness checklist Complete Attachment 1, Public School Fire Master Plan Checklist, and verify that basic project information has been provided and that general access and water requirements have been addressed on the plan.
-Information other than that identified on the Checklist may be required depending on project parameters and site conditions. - 4.1.5 DSA template Include DSA's Local Authority Having Jurisdiction Approval Template from DSA Policy PA 09-01 and form DSA-810 on the plan.
+Contact the local water agency for instructions and requirements for flow testing in their jurisdiction. - F. Complete Attachment 1, Public School Fire Master Plan Checklist and verify that basic project information has been provided and that general access and water requirements have been addressed on the plan.
+Information other than that identified on the Checklist may be required depending on project parameters and site conditions. - G. Include DSA's Local Authority Having Jurisdiction Approval Template from DSA Policy PA 09-01 and form DSA-810 on the plan.
 Provide the following information in the template:

-Agency Name: Orange County Fire Authority

-Address: 1 Fire Authority Road, Irvine CA 92602
+Agency Name:Orange County Fire AuthorityAddress:1 Fire Authority Road, Irvine CA 92602Phone Number:714-573-6100

-Phone Number: 714-573-6100

-6. GENERAL CODE REQUIREMENTS

-- 6.1 ACCESS REQUIREMENTS - For newly proposed schools, access requirements parallel those for any new commercial development.
+- 3. Access Requirements: For newly proposed schools, access requirements parallel those for any new commercial development.
 However, for many existing schools, fire department input was not required or requested at the time of construction and, as a result, portions of the campus may not be designed or built to these standards.
 In these cases, the DSA asks designers, school districts, and the OCFA to work collaboratively in developing a practical solution that maximizes access to existing structures and provides the greatest level of life-safety protection.
-As such, extenuating circumstances that result in increased on-site hazards may affect the requirements listed in this guideline. - 6.1.1 Access to structures Fire access roadways, often referred to as fire lanes, must be provided for every facility or building when any portion of an exterior wall of the first story is located more than 150 feet from a public roadway, as measured along an approved route that simulates the path of firefighter travel. - 6.1.1.1 Hose pull The dimension of 150 feet when used in relation to fire department access is referred to as "hose pull distance."
-As the name implies, this is the maximum distance that firefighters can effectively pull a fire hose or carry other equipment to combat a fire.
-The hose pull distance is set at 150 feet due to a variety of factors, including standard hose lengths, weight of equipment, hydraulic properties, and accepted operational procedures.
+As such, extenuating circumstances that result in increased on-site hazards may affect the requirements listed in this guideline. - A. Fire access roadways, often referred to as fire lanes, must be provided for every facility or building when any portion of an exterior wall of the first story is located more than 150 feet from a public roadway, as measured along an approved route that simulates the path of firefighter travel. - B. Fire Access Roadway Construction Requirements Fire access roadways shall be engineered to support emergency response apparatus.
+Roadways must be designed to facilitate turning radii of apparatus and meet requirements for gradient, height clearance, and width.
+Specific criteria pertaining to the design of fire access roadways are detailed below: